Links, articles, podcasts, communities and more regarding green UX/UI Design

 Originated in the U.S., subgroups are gradually being opened in various countries via the Community Climate Designers.
 Slowly, there also will be more local chapters which could be near you.
 There is an exchange platform and you can be listed as a Climate Designer.

-Originating from the Bits and Trees conference, this community is dedicated to all socially, ecologically and socially sustainable topics of digitalization.
+Originating from the Bits and Trees conference, this community is dedicated to all socially, ecologically and socially sustainable topics of digitization.
 Exciting topics are always discussed, especially in the forum.

 Mindful Commerce is both, a directory for ethical marketers and designers as well as a great community.
 There are monthly meetups, exciting talks and the opportunity to exchange ideas about ethical selling.